Fugitive Slave Act of 1850: Legislative nullification

 In November 1850, the Vermont legislature passed the Habeas Corpus Law, requiring Vermont judicial and law enforcement officials to assist captured fugitive slaves.
 It also established a state judicial process, parallel to the federal process, for people accused of being fugitive slaves.
 This law rendered the federal Fugitive Slave Act effectively unenforceable in Vermont and caused a storm of controversy nationally.
 It was considered a nullification of federal law, a concept popular among slave states that wanted to nullify other aspects of federal law, and was part of highly charged debates over slavery.
 Noted poet and abolitionist John Greenleaf Whittier had called for such laws, and the Whittier controversy heightened pro-slavery reactions to the Vermont law.
 Virginia governor John B. Floyd warned that nullification could push the South toward secession.
 At the same time, President Millard Fillmore threatened to use the army to enforce the Fugitive Slave Act in Vermont.
 No test events took place in Vermont, but the rhetoric of the incident echoed South Carolina's 1832 nullification crisis and Thomas Jefferson's 1798 Kentucky Resolutions.

 In February 1855, the Michigan legislature passed a law prohibiting county jails from being used to detain recaptured slaves, directing county prosecutors to defend recaptured slaves and entitling recaptured slaves to habeas corpus and trial by jury.
 Other states to pass personal liberty laws include Connecticut, Massachusetts, Maine, New Hampshire, Ohio, Pennsylvania and Wisconsin.
+Personal liberty laws helped protect many alleged fugitive slaves from being unfairly captured and returned to the South.
+While, these laws could not be used to overturn federal legislation they helped many people from being falsely accused as a fugitive slave.
+These laws were designed to help limit many states involvement in enforcing the Fugitive Slave Act of 1850.
+The addition of personal liberty laws also increased the tension between Northern and Southern states in the 1850s.
+Many Southern states did not agree with personal liberty laws and felt they were unfair and went against the Fugitive Slave Act.
+These disputes further increased the conflict between the North and the South and eventually helped lead to the Civil War.